The Result

 The Problem

-Limited support for multiple events
+Single-event limitation, no support for promoting multiple PPV events simultaneously

-This wasn’t just a refresh—it was a ground-up rethink, built with performance, scalability, and flexibility in mind.
+This wasn’t just a refresh. it was a ground-up rethink, built with performance, scalability, and flexibility in mind.

 Design Process

-Figma Collaboration
+Figma Designs

 Hero Banner